stamparm/maltrail/sensor/docs/ARCHITECTURE.md

 Trail lookups are the one structure worth describing: a `StrTable` is an open-addressing index over a single byte arena (no per-key allocation, keys compared exactly so a hash collision can never produce a wrong match), plus `IntTable`s for the native address forms.
-For a real 1.5M trail set this is ~68 MB resident, and lookups measure ~2 ns (IPv4) / ~19 ns (domain).
+The tables cost **~1.4x the size of the CSV they were built from** — a 1.60M-row / 81 MB `trails.csv` measures 109 MB of tables (`db.memory_bytes()`, printed as `memory=` in the startup summary) — and lookups measure ~2 ns (IPv4) / ~19 ns (domain).
+Quote the ratio rather than a byte count: the trail set grows continuously, so any single figure is stale within weeks.

-No probabilistic filter is used anywhere: a Bloom/XOR prefilter could only ever be added as a *negative* prefilter in front of the authoritative table, never as the table itself.
+The one probabilistic structure in the tree is `NegativeFilter` (below): a bitmap in front of each table that can answer "definitely absent" but never "absent" for a key that is present.
+That asymmetry is the whole licence for it — a probabilistic structure may sit in front of the authoritative table as a *negative* prefilter, never be the table itself.

 ## Reload